oracle-livelabs/oci/oci-network-firewall/lab2/lab2.md

   For this rule we will use the same address list for both source and destination so **repeat** the procedure above to add the same address ist as a destination.
 In the end, the source and destination fields should look like this:
   ![Security rule sd](images/secrule2.png)

-  For applications we will click **Select application lists** but we will leave it empty and for service we will add the service list created at step 7, named **Service-list1**.
+  For applications we will click **Any application** and for service we will add the service list created at step 7, named **Service-list1**.
 For URL, we will let **Any URL**.
   ![Security rule srv](images/secrule3.png)

   Last, for the **Rule action**, we will select **Allow traffic**.
 Press **Create Security Rule**.
   ![Security rule create](images/secrule4.png)

 11. Next, repeat the procedure above to create a second firewall rule, called **Allow-PING-inside-the-VCN**.
-The Source, Destination, URLs will be the same as before but the Application will be the **Application list** created at step 5 while the **Services** will remain with **Empty**.
+The Source, Destination, URLs will be the same as before but the Application will be the **Application list** created at step 5 while the **Services** will remain with **Any service**.
   ![Security rule create2](images/secrule5.png)

   The reason we create two security rules is because it is not supported to have both Applications and Services inside the same rule.
 In the end, you should have two **Security Rules** in the Policy, one that allows **SSH** inside the VCN and the other one that allows **PING**.